bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-Browserify uses CommonJS, which allows most node modules to be used inside the browser.

 Here is an example CommonJS module that uses `require` to include dependencies, and `module.exports` to export the module.
 Note that this format is **synchronous**, it implies that all dependencies can be synchronously loaded.

 ---